 Any solicitation or offer of waiver from prescribed Brokerage Rates Schedule by Product by either dealers or brokers would also be construed as monetary inducements to conduct business.
 Hence, there should not be any instances, whereby waiver are given on brokerage fee from the prescribed Brokerage Rates Schedule as agreed to and circulated by FMAP.
+However, the Banks/DFIs/PDs can negotiate rates with brokers bi-laterally which should be clearly documented.
+Once negotiated and approved by the management of the Bank/DFI/PD, then there should not be any transaction-wise negotiation or waiver of brokerage.
 The only exception to this condition would be transactions that are executed purely for "Routing Purpose", i.e., name change due to credit limits constraints between counterparties after disclosure of names.
 Such deals should be clearly marked & periodically checked by Internal Audit and Compliance.